agabunia/OnlineStoreApp/README.md

 •	Payment options include credit/debit cards, PayPal, and other supported methods. <br /> <br />
 User Profile Management: <br />
 •	Users can change profile picture, which will be saved in firebase cloud store. <br /> <br />
+•	Users can add and delete cards inside wallet fragment.
+The cards are saved in firebase firestore database. <br /> <br />
 Additional Features: <br />
 •	Users can change app theme between light and dark themes, and language between English and Georgian.
 Users can access those features from Drawer Menu, which can be made from home, search and wishlist pages. <br />